 As an Amazon Associate I earn from qualifying purchases.

-The Adrenal Fatigue Treatment information in this article is a combination of what I learned throughout the last decade of healing Hypothyroidism in my body as well as information from the following Functional/Integrative doctors and their books: Amy Meyer’s M.D. and Aviva Rohm M.D., who I truly admire, believe in and agree with.
-Click on their name for additional Adrenal Fatigue Treatment information.
+The Adrenal Fatigue treatment information in this article is a combination of what I learned throughout the last decade of healing hypothyroidism in my body as well as information from the following Functional/Integrative doctors and their books: Amy Myers M.D. and Aviva Romm M.D., who I truly admire, believe in and agree with.
+Click on their names for additional Adrenal Fatigue treatment information.

 What Causes Adrenal Fatigue?

 Adrenals.
 Ahhhhhhh, how I wish I knew about these guys a decade ago before my doctor put me on steroids in my 20s, which took away my pain but also destroyed my adrenals!!!
 It’s taken me over 10 years to build back my adrenals.
 So much fun.
 Let me tell you.

 This has become part of my life so I love learning new ways to heal myself, and my adrenals have been anything but easy to heal.
 They’re tricky and they’re exhausting and you end up feeling depleted, tired and fed up most of the time.

 When I learned about Adrenal Fatigue treatment from my Functional/Integrative M.D.s, I was amazed at all the knowledge I found on how I could start to heal these babies, which was KEY for my thyroid health.
 You’ll never have an optimal thyroid if your adrenals are out of whack.

 So, let’s talk about what adrenals are and how you can make sure they’re in tip-top shape.
 As Susan Blum, M.D. (she was my first Functional M.D.) mentions in 8 Signs You Have Adrenal Fatigue, “When there’s severe, chronic stress, the adrenal glands can stay in the ‘on’ position, making extra amounts of these stress hormones.”

 So, what are your adrenals and why should you care about them?